klyed/hivesmartchain/docs/ADRs/adr-1.md

 ## ADR Rationale

-We intend ADRs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into Burrow.
+We intend ADRs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into HiveSmartChain.
 Because the ADRs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 ## ADR Formats and Templates